fommil/fpmortals/manuscript/wip.md

 anything that can only be one value, such as `Unit`, least upper bounds, or a `Set`. `Band` provides no further methods yet users can make use of the guarantees for performance optimisation.

+A> Viktor Klang, of Lightbend fame, lays claim to the phrase A> [effectively-once delivery](https://twitter.com/viktorklang/status/789036133434978304) for message processing with idempotent
+A> operations, i.e. `Band.append`.

 As a realistic example for `Monoid`, consider a trading system that has a large database of reusable trade templates.
 Creating the default